mackworth/cTiVo/README.md

   * Show/Hide copy-protected shows and TiVo suggestions.
   * Growl or Apple notifications when downloads complete.

-## 2.4 features
+## 2.5.0 features

-*   MP4 metadata integration with PyTiVo (no TXT files needed)
-*   Performance monitoring.
-*   Simplified top bar of window
+* H.264 compatibility (new format for cable companies)
+* Autodetects H.264 transition by channel
+* Redesigned Formats (simpler, more compatible)
-*   New Drag/Drop options
+* New Channels preference screen
-*   New Status column for Download table DL Stage to allow sorting by stage of downloads
-*   Added access to TheMovieDB posters for movies
-*   Option to choose to “trust” TVDB’s episode numbers over TiVo's
-*   Better background transfer management and Rate limiting for TVDB
+* Better handling for AC3 5.1 audio
-*   Show Logs command; many other logging improvements
+* Many bug fixes

 ##To install:

 Download the [cTiVo application](https://github.com/dscottbuch/cTiVo/releases), and drag it to your Applications Folder.

-cTiVo is fully compatible with OS X El Capitan (10.11) back through Lion (10.7); not compatible with Snow Leopard or earlier.
+cTiVo is fully compatible with OS X Sierra (10.12) back through Mavericks (10.9); not compatible with Snow Leopard (10.6) or earlier.
+In addition, we provide a special version (cTiVo-10.7) for use with

 *cTiVo* is free to use, and the source is available for anyone to browse and contribute to.
 Please let us know of any problems/suggestions at [Issues](https://github.com/dscottbuch/cTiVo/releases).